-Radix℠ LMS’s mission is to give students, parents, teachers and school leaders the power to manage, organize and monitor all learning activities in one platform.
-We’re dedicated to maintain your trust at Radix℠ LMS to provide these services every day.
+Radix℠ LMS’s mission is to give students, parents, teachers, and school leaders the power to manage, organize and monitor all learning activities in one platform.
+We’re dedicated to maintaining your trust at Radix℠ LMS to provide these services every day.
 It is extremely important for us to retain this trust through the users’ privacy and safety.

 Radix℠ Learning Management System (“ Radix℠ ”, “ Radix℠ LMS”, “we”, “us”, “our”) provides Software as a service (SaaS) to educational institutions and schools (EIs), receives disclosures from the EIs of personally identifiable information (PII) contained in student, teacher and parent records.
 Only information that is needed for Radix℠ LMS to perform services outsourced to it by the EI is disclosed to Radix℠ LMS.
 These disclosures are authorized under the Family Educational Rights and Privacy Act (FERPA), a federal statute that regulates the privacy of student records by EIs that receive financial assistance from the U.S. Department of Education.
 We, as a contractor to the EI, receive the disclosures on the same basis as school officials employed by the EI, consistent with FERPA regulations, 34 CFR §99.31(a)(1)(i)(B).
 Consistent with those regulations, we have a legitimate educational interest in the information to which it is given access because the information is needed to perform the outsourced service, and Radix℠ LMS is under the direct control of the EI in using and maintaining the disclosed education records, consistent with the terms of its contract.